-How do these needs compare to the housing needs of the population at large population has much higher annual incomes.
+The needs of the existing public housing residents and Housing Choice Voucher Holders who earn an average annual income of \$15,379 are not the same as the population at large.
+For one, the general population has much higher annual incomes.
 In 2017 the CT HUD Metro FMR Area median income was \$93,500.
 In 2020 the area median income is \$108,200.
 Better housing conditions on an acre at or above .5 is the opportunity that comes with higher incomes.
 However, the needs of individuals not residents of Public Housing or Housing Choice Vouchers holders, but who are low to extremely low income, are similar.
 In 2017 of the 7,211 of the 20,537 households in Milford earned an annual income at or below \$59,999.
 There is an overall need for accommodations for the families requesting accessibility features, to create 1 and 2 bedroom units to accommodate small families and family care takers of elderly residents.